bbugyi200/Budget/README.md

 Paycheck2Paycheck is a platform independent budgeting program specifically designed to manage your money one paycheck at a time.

-# Why?
+# Can't my current budgeting software do that?

-I am very enthusiastic about money management.
+Maybe.
+But probably not.
+You see, I am very enthusiastic about money management.
 But when it comes to budgeting software, I have never quite found the right match for me.
 In my eyes, they all seemed to be flawed in one way or the other.

 -----------------------------------------
 ##### I have tried smartphone apps that allow you to track your spendings as they happen.